Biosecurity for Wales

 PROJECT VISION

-At Biosecurity for LIFE we are focused primarily on 42 island special protection areas (SPAs) in the UK that are designated for breeding seabirds.
+At Biosecurity for Wales we are focused primarily on 13 island special protection areas (SPAs) and Sites of Special Scientific Interest (SSSIs) in Wales that are designated for breeding seabirds.

-As indicated on the map, these islands are spread around the coastline of the UK including parts of England, Wales, Scotland and Northern Ireland.
+As indicated on the map, these islands are spread around the coastline Wales.

 PROJECT VISION